 I keep my pieces on the design wall (you can also use a sandpaper board) as I sew them in order to keep them in order.

 Keep sewing your patches together in chunks, then into larger chunks until you get all of them sewn together.
 Sewing groups of hexagons together is like sewing 2 or three together.
 Sew between Perfect Piecer dots.
 You just have to be carefully to keep the other, already sewn, hexagons out of the way.

 Nota bene: It is useful to have a digital camera handy and take a photo of your layout in case of confusion while sewing.
 You can also number your patches.

 More on sewing hexagons can be found in a previous post.

 For small hexagon blocks, I usually don’t press until I am done sewing all of them, because I want all the swirls to be orderly.

 Press from the back, one seam at a time so all of the seams look like they are pressed in a circular motion.
-While pressing from the back you will need to make sure the front is smooth.
 The center where the patches meet will look like a mini hexagon.

 When finished the block will have a lot of mini hexagons on the back.

 In order to prepare for applique’, you have to do something with the edges.
 If you want to do raw edge applique, you will need to trim the seam allowance off the outer edges, using the Perfect Piecer marks as a guide.